 Nokia’s Network Services Platform (NSP) is an end-to-end network management service portfolio with a myriad of applications.
 They range from configuring to reporting, designed for users from network operators to network architects.
 NSP is the product our R&D team in ION (IP and Optical Networking) business unit has been working on.

 I joined the ION UX team in 2015, just as Alcatel-Lucent and Nokia announced their merger.
 The UX team in Ottawa has been engaged in bringing user centered design forward into improving the modern network management software.
 We define, design, and deliver in the product development process, alongside many other parts of the R&D team.

 As part of an initiative to drive consistency across different business units in Nokia, I designed and coded an internal website that evangelizes our process, main tenets, and design resources like our core components.
-I am also involved in regular developer community meetings to handle core component design requirements and changes.
-The goal for the design leadership is to shift the UX maturity level in the organization.
+I was also involved in regular developer community meetings to handle core component design requirements and changes.
+The goal for the design leadership was to shift the UX maturity level in the organization.

 UX Writing & Information Design

 As another part to drive consistency among our products, I had written style guides on data visualization and GUI copy-writing, with fellow UX designers and technical writers.

 My role as the design system framework guy

 To design, maintain, and improve the internal core framework UI components was my main responsibility.
 This role lends itself to much collaboration with other UX designers, product line managers, developers, team managers, marketing associates, and technical writers.
 I got to interact with people across all the different domain applications, different dev teams, and even business units.
 I also got the opportunities to create workflows and visuals for some of the applications, and designed some internal websites.